How Much Ground Cinnamon Equals a Cinnamon Stick? (Conversion Guide & Health Tips)

 1 cinnamon stick ≈ ½ teaspoon of ground cinnamon

-This is a general guideline.
-However, strength can vary depending on the brand and type of cinnamon (Ceylon vs. Cassia).
-Let’s break it down further.
+This guideline is based on USDA FoodData Central standards.
+However, strength varies depending on cinnamon type (Ceylon vs. Cassia) and stick size.
+Let's break it down further.

 • If a recipe calls for 1 teaspoon of ground cinnamon, use 2 cinnamon sticks.